bikkelbroeders/TouchBarDemoApp/README.md

 * Thanks to [Aleksei Mazelyuk](https://dribbble.com/mazelyuk) for his [Touch bar for VK Messenger](https://dribbble.com/shots/3057522-Touch-bar-for-VK-Messenger), which was an inspiration for the app icon.

+* Thanks to [Rasmus](https://rsms.me/) for [peertalk](https://github.com/rsms/peertalk), which is used to communicate between the macOS and iOS apps through USB connection.

 ## License

 Touch Bar Demo App is published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).